 In addition to the application and additional condition-related questions, you will also likely be required to undergo a medical examination.
-During this exam, you will be asked some additional questions regarding your health.
 You will also be asked to submit a blood and a urine sample.
 These will also be tested for certain risk factors by the life insurance company.

 The life insurer may also want to review other information, too, such as your medical records from your primary care physician.
 Before doing so, however, the insurance carrier will require written permission from you in order to acquire them.